mattswest/onhub_openwrt_rgb/README.md

 ## RGB scripts for the TP-Link OnHub device running OpenWrt.

 Just some simple scripts for some basic RGB effects using the device's built-in LED ring.
+I don't know if these will work on the Asus model since I don't own one.

 Consists of a helper script and some example program scripts.